mendix/docs/content/en/docs/developerportal/collaborate/epics.md

 However, it is not possible to do the following actions:

-* Delete a swimlane when it still contains stories
+* Delete a swimlane if it still contains stories
-* Archive a swimlane when it contains no stories
+* Archive a swimlane if it contains no stories
 * Delete the default swimlanes:  **To Do** and **Done**

 You can move a swimlane by dragging it to the new location.